-The Academic Integrity Seminar (AIS) is a demanding, personalized online educational intervention administered to students at colleges and universities across the country.
-The Seminar is used for ethical development programming, honor council and hearing board training, and as remediation for violations of university honor codes and codes of conduct.
+The Academic Integrity Seminar (AIS) is a demanding, personalized online educational intervention administered to students at high schools, colleges and universities across the country.
+The Seminar is used for ethical development programming, honor council and hearing board training, and as remediation for violations of honor codes and codes of conduct.

-AIS readings and tutor responses have a distinct aim: to highlight the importance of social trust and mutual obligation in personal, social, and economic relationships.
-This aim comes into focus when academic dishonesty is understood as a breach of trust in the university setting.
+Hosted on Blackboard, AIS readings and tutor responses have a distinct aim: to highlight the importance of social trust and mutual obligation in personal, social, and economic relationships.
+This aim comes into focus when dishonesty is understood as a breach of trust in an academic setting.

 How It Works

-The Academic Integrity Seminar is used as a supplement to college and university academic integrity and ethical development programs.
-Campus based programs typically help students understand how academic integrity is defined.
-AIS helps students understand why academic integrity is important.
-Whether used as a university sanction or a training program for students serving on academic integrity hearing panels, the Seminar is designed to elicit thought and analysis about the individual and social imperatives of trust, responsibility, and reciprocity.
+The Academic Integrity Seminar can be used as a school’s entire sanctioning program or as a supplement to high school, college and university academic integrity and ethical development programs.
+Traditional ethical development programs typically help students understand how academic integrity is defined.
+We at Integrity Seminars take a different approach: we help students understand why academic integrity is important.
+Whether used as an academic sanction or a training program for students serving on academic integrity hearing panels, the Seminar is designed to elicit thought and analysis about the individual and social imperatives of trust, responsibility, and reciprocity.

 Seminars are conducted entirely online through personalized e-mail interaction between students and tutors.
 Students are usually assigned by referring educational institutions.

 Students are expected to provide fully developed responses that demonstrate serious and thoughtful engagement with the readings.
 Most students complete the Seminar in about 5 to 15 hours.
 When evaluating student responses, tutors may require revisions or assign additional readings to further emphasize main ideas that students may have overlooked.
 Once completed, Seminar answers and responses are shared with the student and the designated campus administrator.